mariodj0/LIFE-wellness-extended_backend/README.md

 - `sitemap.php`: Sitemap of the website.
 - `styles.css`: Stylesheet for the website.
 - `validate.js`: JavaScript file for form validation.
+- `see website structure below for full files`

 ## Technologies Used